MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Invoke-SPOListDesign.md

 ```
 ## DESCRIPTION

-Applies a published list design to a specified site collection target.
-This allows a list design to be applied to an existing site collection.
+Applies a published list design to a specified site collection.

 ## EXAMPLES